firavoyage/blogging/projects.md

 - inspired by
   - share card

+## channels

 ### `gamerf`

 > about the traveller and the trailblazer

 - features
+  - game as simple visual novel
+  - away from gacha system or power
+  - skip or rewind any chapter
+  - boring battles omitted
+  - no action needed just watching
   - mihoyo pv styled title and cover
   - each chapter of a typical image
   - poetry words summarizing a story
   - english voice & sub full gameplay
 - gi story in english
-  - not for primogem
   - all archon quests
-  - simple as possible
-  - no boring combats except bosses
+  - autoplay all the time
-  - full story in about three weeks
+  - in about three weeks
 - sr story in english
+  - all trailblaze missions full gameplay
+  - autoplay all the time
-  - auto battle enabled
+  - auto battle as possible
-  - play all main quests
-  - no boring combats except bosses
-  - full story in about a week
+  - in about two weeks
 - other games like hg hi zzz
   - not now
   - action games not visual novels